Boy Meets Boy (2021 film): Reception

-A critic from Screen Daily wrote that "There is something of the confessional in the candour of their conversations and the light, easy chemistry between Alexis Kotsoulis and Matthew James Morrison goes a long way to make us care about how this encounter will end".
+A critic from Screen Daily wrote that "There is something of the confessional in the candour of their conversations and the light, easy chemistry between Alexis Koutsoulis and Matthew James Morrison goes a long way to make us care about how this encounter will end".
 A critic from The Guardian wrote that "Instead of getting viewers invested in a budding romance, the film makes you wish Harry would just board the plane and leave".
 A critic from 20 minutos wrote that he doesn't think Boy Meets Boy would be well suited to a different language, whether idiomatic or audiovisual, than that used by Daniel Sánchez López and his two main performers.
 His is a great debut, despite the awkwardness of some camera movements and the fact that the location work doesn't look as it should".
 A critic from Attitude wrote that Its slow pace will doubtless test the patience and attention spans of some viewers; ironic, given a slight 75-minutes running time, that leaves it feeling somewhat incomplete.
 Were other, more conclusive epiphanies left on the cutting room floor?"